riverford/compound/README.md

 ### Index type: one-to-one

 Demonstrated above, the one-to-one index will maintain a hash-map of `key -> item` pairs.
+It is the default index type for primary indexes.

 #### Required keys
   `kfn` - the function to call to generate the key